elgrons/mr-robogers-neighborhood/README.md

 A web application made for my independent project at Epicodus Coding School during Week 3 of Intro to Programming: Arrays & Looping.
 The site takes a number from the user and returns a list of values from 0 to the user's inputted number with substitutions made within a returned list.

+In my finished program:

+For numbers that contain a 1, all digits are replaced with "Beep!"
+For numbers that contain a 2, all digits are replaced with "Boop!"
+For numbers that contain a 3, all digits are replaced with "Won't you be my neighbor?"

 ## Setup/Installation Requirements

 * _This is a great place_